 Non-Invasive Treatments can Help Relieve Symptoms of Spinal Stenosis

 Spinal stenosis is a condition that causes an abnormal narrowing of the spinal canal, which compresses the spine.
 While some patients with this condition do not experience any symptoms, spinal stenosis can cause pain, numbness, or cramping in your back, legs, neck, or arms.
-Texas Injury Clinic in Fort Worth, TX, is well-equipped to treat spinal stenosis without the need for surgical intervention.
+Texas Injury Clinic in Fort Worth, TX, is well-equipped to treat spinal stenosis, including lateral canal stenosis, without the need for surgical intervention.

 Causes of Spinal Stenosis